bitwarden/contributing-docs/docs/architecture/deep-dives/state/index.md

 string literal `"disk"` or `"memory"` dictating where all the state using this `StateDefinition` should be stored.

-The Platform team will be responsible to reviewing all new and updated entries in this file and will be looking to make sure that there are no duplicate entries containing the same state name and state location.
-Teams _can_ have the same state name used for both `"disk"` and `"memory"` locations.
-Tests are included to ensure this uniqueness and core naming guidelines so you can ensure a review for a new `StateDefinition` entry can be done promptly and with very few surprises.
+The Platform team is responsible for reviewing all new and updated entries in this file and makes sure that there are no duplicate entries containing the same state name and state location.
+Teams are able to have the same state name used for both `"disk"` and `"memory"` locations.
+Tests are included to ensure this uniqueness and core naming guidelines so teams can ensure a review for a new `StateDefinition` entry is done promptly and with very few surprises.

 ##### Client-specific storage locations